 SNIDER CENTER VENTURE CONSULTING

-Snider Center Venture Consulting is a selective, rigorous consulting program that offers the best opportunity on campus for developing your consulting skillset while making an impact on business and startup clients.
-In this program of MBA and undergraduate consultants, teams of two consultants participate in semester-long projects with a single client.
+Snider Center Venture Consulting and Advising are selective, rigorous consulting programs that offer the best opportunity on campus for developing your consulting skillset while making an impact on business and startup clients.
+In this program of MBA and undergraduate consultants, teams of consultants participate in projects that support start-up and established business clients.

-Teams are supported by a 2nd year or senior Engagement Manager and the program is overseen by a professional consultant.
+Teams are supported by a 2nd year MBA or senior undergraduate Engagement Manager and the program is overseen by a professional consultant.

 OUR CLIENTS AND PROJECTS

 - Early stage startups founded by Penn faculty to commercialize Penn-developed technologies (frequently in life science / health care)

 - External, private sector clients that are in a variety of industries and stages of development.
 Our primary client contact is typically the founder / owner / CEO of the company.

 Project scopes are fully customized in conversation with our clients to address their most immediate challenges, which might include marketing, finance, and/or operations topics.
 Our most common project type focuses on developing some element of a go-to-market strategy.
 Consultant project preferences are taken into account when forming teams.

 If you are interested in becoming a client of SCVC, please visit our client page for more information.